illus0r/lakruzz/en/_posts/2014-12-16-dewalokam+day+2.md

 It turns out that all 600 children is leaving the hall passing os two by two, as they  walk pass us they are not just catching glimpses from the corner of their eyes anymore, they are all starring us right into our eyes smiling, some of them even cheering good morning and waving.

-After the school visit José and Cinta has arranged for us to go to a waterfall higher up the Kaliyar river.
+After the school visit José and Sinta has arranged for us to go to a waterfall higher up the Kaliyar river.
 It's the two drivers from yesterdays ride that takes us there and follows us as guides on the trail about 2-3 kilometers up to the waterfall.
 It turns out that they are not at all dangerous when they aren't behind the wheels.
 They are perfect guides for the nature walk.

 ## Jungle pool and tribal folklore
 Back at Dewalokam after lunch it's time to just hang out.
 This is an organic farm, so there is obviously no chlorine in the swimming pool, just plain soft water.
 The pool lies in the garde in the shade of the Mahogany trees and overlooks the Kaliyar river.
 The river brink on the other side is a wilderness of tropical forest.
 I'm in the pool, but I feel like I'm in the middle of the Jungle.

 The pool is emptied, scrubbed down and refilled every seven to ten days.
 It's a lot of work, it takes Jose several hours during the night.
-The work that Cinta, Jose and their 20 person staff puts int his place is amazing.
+The work that Sinta, Jose and their 20 person staff puts int his place is amazing.

 After dinner, chairs are begin set out in a half circle in the court yard.
 A group of dancers will present old tribal dances and folklore singing.
 They dance and sing for about half an hour.
 At this point I'm exhausted.
 My internal clock is not adjusted yet.
 I need to go to bed.